All Episodes

 Everybody wants benefits.

-Uh, and in California, they've taken care of it.
+And in California, they've taken care of it.

-Uh there the civil union has been established.
+The civil union has been established.

-You don't have to be married to get the same quote unquote benefits, visitation rights and all that that married people have.
+You don't have to be married to get the same quote-unquote benefits, visitation rights, and all that that married people have.

 Right, yeah.

-Yeah, and that's why I said earlier in the program that I think these uh most gay people are not gay activists.
+Yeah, and that's why I said earlier in the program that I think these most gay people are not gay activists.

 Most people are not.

-No, that's not.
+No, they're not.

-They're they're being used.
+They're being used.

 They're being used as the latest battering ram against the Constitution.